suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // when token is empty, both name and username will not be available {'status': 'NG', 'message': string}
 		   //
-		   // When user clicks on the login via social accounts,
+		   // When user clicks on the login via social accounts (on the web/mobile apps),
-		   // a new window is opened which handles getting of the authorization code (OAuth process)
+		   // a system browser window is opened which handles getting of the OAuth2 authorization code (OAuth process)
-		   // This window handles the saving of token to the backend database
+		   // The window will then call the web/mobile apps providing the authorization CODE.
+		   // Using the authorization CODE, the web/mobile app requests for the TOKENS.
+		   // Once the TOKENS are retrieved, the web/mobile app can save it to the backend.
 		   //
 		   // To check if the window is finished with the authentication,
 		   // The app shall call LOGIN IDP QUERY TOKEN